-Maryann Beerling’s experience includes more than 26 years management and operational experience working with non-profits and governmental agencies throughout Arizona serving diverse populations of individuals and families.
-She has designed, developed and managed administrative, social services, housing, special programs and capacity development activities for organizations including those serving special needs populations in Arizona.
+Maryann Beerling’s extensive experience includes management and operational experience working with non-profits and governmental agencies throughout Arizona serving diverse populations of individuals and families.
+She has designed, developed and managed administrative, social services, housing, special programs and capacity development activities for organizations including those serving special needs populations.
 She has overseen the development, enhancement and implementation of new programs, housing, social service and community programs.
 Her background includes fund development, strategic planning, budget development and administrative management, senior management and supervision of staff, volunteers and coordination of multi-disciplinary professional teams.
 Ms. Beerling works with private developers, investors and public partners to finance and complete development of the capital projects such as rehabilitation and the new construction of multi-family and single-family housing.
 Her affordable housing projects have won awards and are models for replication.

-Ms. Beerling graduated Magna Cum Laude from the University of Arizona in Business and has worked in Tucson, Phoenix and rural Arizona to develop and administer state-wide housing programs.
+Ms. Beerling graduated Magna Cum Laude from the University of Arizona in Business and has worked in Tucson, Phoenix and rural Arizona to develop and administer state-wide first time home buyer and multi-family housing programs.
 She has worked with local and state-wide foundations and governmental agencies and has built strong working relations with non-profit and community-based organizations.
 She has successfully worked with neighborhood residents and their representatives, including resident councils and neighborhood associations.

-Maryann’s experience includes RFP’s, contracts, negotiations, management, compliance and the use and/or interpretation of HOME; CDBG; Local government funds; USDA Native American Mutual Self-Help Housing; HUD Tenant Opportunities Program; HUD Homebuyer Counseling Programs; HUD Supportive Housing Program; HUD Tenant Opportunities; HUD HOPE 3; Arizona Department of Housing State Housing Funds; City of Phoenix Government Obligation Bonds; Low-income Housing Tax Credit and 8609 Applications; United States Department of Agriculture Rural Development Programs; State of Arizona’s Prison Cities Housing Development funds; Federal Home Loan Bank; Department of Economic Security ESG and Child Care Administration; SAMHSA; Lenders; and a variety of private foundations and locally-based charities.
+Maryann’s experience includes RFP’s, contract negotiations, management, compliance and the use and/or interpretation of HOME; CDBG; Local government funds; USDA Native American Mutual Self-Help Housing; HUD Tenant Opportunities Program; HUD Homebuyer Counseling Programs; HUD Supportive Housing Program; HUD Tenant Opportunities; HUD HOPE 3; Arizona Department of Housing Funds; Government Obligation Bonds; Low-income Housing Tax Credits; United States Department of Agriculture Rural Development Programs; State of Arizona’s Prison Cities Housing Development funds; Federal Home Loan Bank; Department of Economic Security ESG and Child Care Administration; SAMHSA; Lenders; and a variety of private foundations and locally-based charities.

 Mary Dreher, Chief Financial Officer